Award Winning Sell Side M&A Firm

 Offers

-After the buyer reviews financial statements and has a meeting to answer questions, the Sell Side M&A Firm will solicit offers on their client's company.
-They will review these offers with their client and provide insight into the difference between the offers.
-It's not only about the total price.
-It's also a matter of what is included in the buyer's offer and how it is structured.
-For example, some offers might include the accounts receivable, and some offers may leave the accounts receivables for the seller.
+After the buyer reviews financial statements and has a meeting to answer questions, the Sell Side M&A Firm will solicit offers on their client’s company.
+They will review these offers with their client and provide insight into the differences between the offers.
+It’s not only about the total price.
+It’s also a matter of what is included in the buyer’s offer and how it is structured.
+For example, some offers might include the accounts receivable, and some offers may leave the accounts receivable for the seller.
 Offers also vary in terms of how much money is paid at the closing and how much would be paid out over time.

 Accepted Offer & Due Diligence